-271. Starting in Oakwood Beach in Shoreline Reach A-1, the earthen levee with a 10foot wide crest ties into high ground on the northwest side of Hylan Boulevard.
-A closure structure is proposed at Hylan Boulevard to prevent floodwaters from flanking the levees during rare high water events.
+273. Starting in Oakwood Beach in Shoreline Reach A-1, the earthen levee with a 10foot wide crest ties into high ground on the northwest side of Hylan Boulevard.
+A closure structure is necessary at Hylan Boulevard to prevent floodwaters from flanking the levees during rare high water level events.
 The earthen levee continues southeast through Oakwood Beach parallel to Oakwood Creek and Buffalo Street until the levee crosses over Oakwood Creek.
 A tide gate structure is proposed at this location.
 The total length of this Shoreline Reach A-1 is 2,800 ft.

-- 272. Shoreline Reach A-2 is a 600 foot long earthen levee section with a 15-foot wide crest to accommodate maintenance vehicles accessing the tide gate structure.
-This wider levee section begins on the south side of the tide gate and terminates at the northwest corner of the Oakwood Beach Waste Water Treatment Plant. - 273.
-In Shoreline Reach A-3 the structures transitions from an earthen levee to a vertical concrete T-shaped floodwall due to the limited area between Oakwood Creek and the Oakwood Beach Waste Water Treatment Plant (WWTP).
-The 1,800 foot long vertical floodwall protects the west and south sides of the WWTP. - 274.
+- 274. Shoreline Reach A-2 is a 600 foot long earthen levee section with a 15-foot wide crest to accommodate maintenance vehicles accessing the tide gate structure.
+This wider levee section begins on the south side of the tide gate and terminates at the northwest corner of the Oakwood Beach Waste Water Treatment Plant. - 275.
+In Shoreline Reach A-3 the structure transitions from an earthen levee to a vertical concrete T-shaped floodwall due to the limited area between Oakwood Creek and the Oakwood Beach Waste Water Treatment Plant (WWTP).
+The 1,800 foot long vertical floodwall protects the west and south sides of the WWTP. - 276.
 Shoreline Reach A-4 extends 22,700 feet from the southeast corner of the WWTP to Fort Wadsworth.
-Pre-Hurricane Sandy alternative analysis indicated that Reach A-4 line of protection consisted of various heights of exposed armor stone revetments, buried seawalls, and vertical steel sheet pile flood walls ranging from approximately 18 feet to 28 feet NGVD, located along the shoreline fronting existing infrastructure.
-Following Hurricane Sandy, the line of protection was revised to a continuous buried seawall structure at a consistent height of 20.5 feet NGVD.
-The alignment of the buried seawall through Oakwood Beach deviates from previously developed alternatives, extending more landward across a portion of the Fox Beach neighborhood that is being acquired in coordination with the State of New York.
-The alignment continues across the marshes of Oakwood Beach and past Kissam Avenue.
-The proposed alignment in this area is landward of New York City's sanitary sewer interceptor to the WWTP.
-This plan has fewer environmental impacts than the prior alignment.
+At a consistent height of +20.5 feet NGVD29, the alignment continues across the marshes of Oakwood Beach and past Kissam Avenue.
+The alignment in this area is landward of New York City's sanitary sewer interceptor to the WWTP.
 A tidal wetland fronts the alignment at the Oakwood Beach area of the project to attenuate wave energy and provide erosion prevention for this section.
-A bend in the alignment occurs at the eastern end of Oakwood Beach to accommodate a second proposed tide gate structure. - 275.
+A bend in the alignment occurs at the eastern end of Oakwood Beach to accommodate a second proposed tide gate structure. - 277.
 From Midland Beach to Fort Wadsworth the alignment generally follows the footprint of the existing promenade and FDR Boardwalk.
 There are a few exceptions where the alignment was shifted landward to maintain a protective buffer between the shoreline and buried seawall/armored levee.
 This is most noticeably at the eastern end of the project area where the beach narrows.
 The buried seawall/armored levee ties-in to high ground at Fort Wadsworth.
-The buried seawall/armored levee in this reach extends 22,700 feet from the Oakwood Beach to Fort Wadsworth.

-A more detailed description of the line of protection is presented below:
+A more detailed description of the project alignment is presented below: